-Uninsured motorist coverage pays all accident victims’ damages, including injuries and wrongful death.
+Uninsured driver coverage pays all accident victims’ damages, including injuries and wrongful death.

 Uninsured and Underinsured Motorists: What is The Difference?

-Insurance companies hope these issues of uninsured and underinsured motorist policies confuse you so much that it discourages you from filing a claim with them for your injury case.
+Insurance companies hope these issues of uninsured/underinsured motorist policies confuse you so much that it discourages you from filing a claim with them for your injury case.

 The best way to explain an uninsured or underinsured driver is to use an example:

 - Situation #1: You are in a motorist accident with an uninsured at-fault driver who strikes your vehicle causing $50,000 of damage to your car and bodily injury.
-In this case, you have an uninsured motorist claim with your own insurance company since the other driver is missing (or does not have their own insurance policy coverage).
+In this case, you have an uninsured accident claim with your insurance company since the other driver is missing (or does not have their insurance policy coverage).

 - Situation #2: Similar to the above, another driver hits you and causes $50,000 of damage to your vehicle and bodily injury, but the at-fault driver is identified and has $25,000 in coverage.
-This situation involves another underinsured driver.
+This situation involves another underinsured driver who does not have enough insurance.
 Therefore, you have an underinsured motorist claim with your carrier because they never purchased underinsured motorist coverage.

-The experienced Chicago car accident attorneys at Rosenfeld Injury Lawyers, LLC regularly negotiate uninsured motorist (UM) and underinsured motorist (UIM) claims for injury or death throughout Chicago, Illinois.
+The experienced uninsured motorist lawyers at Rosenfeld Injury Lawyers, LLC regularly negotiate uninsured and underinsured motorist claims for injury or death throughout Chicago, Illinois.

 It is essential to have a personal injury advocate with experience who can maximize your automobile insurance claim to ensure a successful resolution.

-Before you speak to your insurance company about a potential underinsured or uninsured motorist claim, contact our uninsured car accident lawyers at (888) 424-5757 or use the contact form for a free consultation and insurance claim evaluation.
+Before you speak to your insurance company about a potential underinsured or uninsured motorist claim, contact our car accident lawyers at (888) 424-5757 or use the online form for a free consultation and insurance claim evaluation.

-Our law firm works on a contingency fee basis, so you don’t have to pay our uninsured motorist lawyers unless we recover compensation for your personal injury claim.
+Our law firm works on a contingency fee basis, so you don’t have to pay our legal team unless we recover compensation for your personal injury claim.